slinkydeveloper/slinkydeveloper.github.io/source/_posts/2020-10-08-Kubernetes-controllers-The-Empire-Strikes-Back.md

 ---
 title: Kubernetes controllers - The Empire Strikes Back
-description: In this blog post I want to introduce you some important steps forward we made in our Extending Kubernetes API In-Process project.
-We implemented an high level watch ABI method, we made the host asynchronous, we invoke the controllers only on-demand without wasting resources and we finally use the full-fledged kube-runtime to create the controllers.
+description: In this blog post I want to introduce you to some important steps forward we made in our Extending Kubernetes API In-Process project.
+We implemented an high level watch ABI, we made the host asynchronous, we invoke the controllers only on-demand without wasting resources and we finally use the full-fledged kube-runtime to create the controllers.
 date: 2020-10-08 19:42:09
 tags: cloud, kubernetes, rust, webassembly
 ---

-In this blog post I want to introduce you some important steps forward we made in our [Extending Kubernetes API In-Process project](https://github.com/slinkydeveloper/extending-kubernetes-api-in-process-poc).
+In this blog post I want to introduce you to some important steps forward we made in our [Extending Kubernetes API In-Process project](https://github.com/slinkydeveloper/extending-kubernetes-api-in-process-poc).
 If you don't know what I'm talking about, check out the previous post: [Kubernetes Controllers - A new hope](../Kubernetes-controllers-A-New-Hope).

-We implemented a high-level ABI method to start watchers on Kubernetes resources, as argued in [Next steps](../Kubernetes-controllers-A-New-Hope#Next-Steps) paragraph.
-This allows us to identify, _at a high level_, the watchers configured by controllers and deduplicate watch requests.
+We implemented the high-level ABI to start watchers on Kubernetes resources, as argued in [Next steps](../Kubernetes-controllers-A-New-Hope#Next-Steps) paragraph.
+This allows us to identify watch requests sent by controllers and to deduplicate them.

 Then we worked on modifying our ABI to make it **asynchronous**, in order to invoke the controllers only **on-demand**.
-Now, we don't spin a thread up for each module, but we wakeup controllers asynchronously when there is a new task to process.
+Now, we don't spin up a thread for each module, but we wake controllers up asynchronously when there is a new task to process.

-Thanks to these changes, we're now able to use Rust `async`/`await` inside the module.
+Thanks to these changes, we're now able to use Rust's `async`/`await` inside the module.
 This allowed us to realign our fork of `kube-rs`, bringing back all the original interfaces, and run `kube-runtime` inside the modules.

 ## The `kube-watch-abi` ABI